Kevin Malget

-Kevin Malget (born 15 January 1991) is a Luxembourgish international footballer who plays club football for Wiltz as a centre-back.
+Kevin Malget (born 15 January 1991) is a Luxembourgish international footballer who plays club football for Jeunesse Useldange as a centre-back.

 Career

 On 1 June 2019 it was confirmed that Malget had joined Belgian club R.E.
 Virton.

 Personal life

 Malget's father, Théo, was also a footballer.

 International career

 International goals

 Scores and results list Luxembourg's goal tally first.